tryal-ai/tryal-docs/source/includes/_introduction.md

 </aside>

 All calls which consume your subscription's usage plan are clearly highlighted, with in-depth explanations provided on when, how, and what quantity we will bill.
+Our [usage](#get-usage) API allows you to monitor usage for your application, whilst [our dashboard](https://app.tryal.ai) allows you to monitor usage across all your applications.